 Losing a loved one can be tough, especially when you are faced with questions about what happens to their property and estate now that they are gone.
-When a loved one passes away, their estate may need to enter a period known as probate, if that person dies with certain types of property in their name alone.
+When a loved one passes away with certain types of property in their name alone, their estate may need to enter a period known as probate.

 Experienced Probate Attorney Offering Flat-Rate Probate Legal Services to Minnesota Families

 During this process, the property and estate will be assessed and distributed according to the specifications left in the will.
 If no will is in place, Minnesota law governs the distribution of the assets.
 Once the transfer of the estate has been completed, the probate period ends.

 If you need help navigating the probate process, or if you have questions about what will happen to your estate after you pass on, reach out to the compassionate legal team at Waldron Law Offices, Ltd. for trusted and experienced legal guidance.
 As the probate attorney Minneapolis residents depend on, we’re here to help you understand what to expect from the probate process.
 We can also help you put together a clear estate plan that will avoid the probate process for your loved ones when the time comes.